jungmannlab/picasso/README.md

 # Picasso
-A collection of tools for painting super-resolution images
+A collection of tools for painting super-resolution images.
+The Picasso software is complemented by our Nature Protcols publication (https://www.nature.com/nprot/journal/v12/n6/abs/nprot.2017.024.html).

 ## Installation
 Download and run the installer file from [http://www.jungmannlab.org/](http://www.jungmannlab.org).